SamuelSwartzberg/flashcardifying_text_temp/phil.md

-Grue and bleen were coined by goodman to exemplify the "new problem of induction" Something grue will be green if observed before a fixed time t and blue afterwards SOmething bleen will be blue if observed before a fixed time t and green afterwards The "⟮c2;new problem of induction⟯" may be explained like so: Imagine a statement like "⟮c1;All emeralds are green⟯" and a statement "⟮c1;All emeralds are grue.⟯" ⟮c3;Before time t⟯, ⟮c4;both statements⟯ is/are ⟮c5;correct⟯, but ⟮c3;after time t⟯, ⟮c4;only the first⟯ is/are ⟮c5;correct⟯, that is, ⟮c5;only the first statement⟯ is/are ⟮c6;projectable into the future⟯.
-However, ⟮c7;before time t, we have no way to know this⟯.
-Therefore, ⟮c8;we have no basis to know which claims are projectable into the future.⟯
+Grue and bleen were coined by goodman to exemplify the "new problem of induction" Something grue will be green if observed before a fixed time t and blue afterwards SOmething bleen will be blue if observed before a fixed time t and green afterwards The "⟮c+;new problem of induction⟯" may be explained like so: Imagine a statement like "⟮c+;All emeralds are green⟯" and a statement "⟮c+;All emeralds are grue.⟯" ⟮c+;Before time t⟯, ⟮c+;both statements⟯ is/are ⟮c+;correct⟯, but ⟮c+;after time t⟯, ⟮c+;only the first⟯ is/are ⟮c+;correct⟯, that is, ⟮c+;only the first statement⟯ is/are ⟮c+;projectable into the future⟯.
+However, ⟮c+;before time t, we have no way to know this⟯.
+Therefore, ⟮c+;we have no basis to know which claims are projectable into the future.⟯

 ### perspective